wp-oop/plugin-boilerplate/README.md

 A boilerplate for starting WordPress plugins quickly.

 ## Details
-Use this project as a starter for your modular WordPress plugin!
+Use this project as a starter for your [modular][modularity] WordPress plugin!

 ### Features
 - **Docker** - Develop and test your plugin with Docker.
 Use an environment